($705) Cost to ship a car from Detroit, MI to Newark, NJ

 The time of the year

-Seasonal demand and weather conditions in both Detroit and Newark can impact car shipping prices.
+Seasonal demand and weather patterns in Detroit and Newark often affect the cost of auto transport.

 Detroit winters are cold, with moderate snowfall and temperatures not rising above freezing on an average 44 days annually.
 Summers are warm to hot with temperatures exceeding.
 Be sure to check your weather app to avoid heavy snowfall during your move.